Download EWG's Healthy Living AppClose

 More research and more specific FDA guidelines are essential to reducing the risk and maximizing the sun protection of mineral sunscreens.
 Yet even with the existing uncertainties, we believe zinc oxide and titanium dioxide lotions are among the best choices on the American market.

 The shape and size of the particles boost sun protection.
-The smaller particles are, the better the SPF protection and the worse the UVA protection.
+The smaller the particles are, the better the SPF protection and the worse the UVA protection.
 Manufacturers must strike a balance: Small particles provide greater transparency, but larger particles offer greater UVA protection.
 The form of zinc oxide most often used in sunscreens is larger and provides greater UVA protection than do the titanium dioxide products that appear clear on skin.

 Nanoparticles in sunscreen don’t penetrate the skin.
 Some studies indicate that nanoparticles in large doses can harm living cells and organs.
 But a large number of studies have produced no evidence that zinc oxide nanoparticles can cross the skin in significant amounts (SCCS 2012).
-A real-world study tested penetration of zinc oxide particles of 19 and 110 nanometers on human volunteers who applied sunscreens twice daily for five days (Gulson 2010).
+A real-world study tested the penetration of zinc oxide particles of 19 and 110 nanometers on human volunteers who applied sunscreens twice daily for five days (Gulson 2010).
 Researchers found that less than 0.01 percent of either form of zinc entered the bloodstream.

 It’s unlikely that nanoparticles in sunscreen cause skin damage when energized by sunlight.
 Titanium dioxide, and to a lesser extent, zinc oxide, are photocatalysts – when they’re exposed to UV radiation, they can form free radicals that damage surrounding cells.
 Nanoparticle sizes of these minerals are more affected by UV rays than larger particles are.